 - Lift faucet handle and allow tank to drain completely of sanitizing solution.
 DO NOT USE THIS WATER.
 When tank is empty, the faucet will steadily drip.
 This is the rate water is produced by the RO system. - 2) With faucet handle in "up" position, measure the rate of the steady drip from spout.
 Use a graduated cylinder (in milliliters) and watch with a second hand to calculate approximate production in gallons per day (milliliters per minute X 0.38 = gpd).
 Proceed to check reject flow rate by disconnecting tubing at drain connection and measure as per above.
-The ratio should be a minimum of 2.5 (reject) to 1 (product). - Close faucet and re-inspect system for leaks.
+The ratio should be a minimum of 2.5 (reject) to 1 (product). - 3) Close faucet and re-inspect system for leaks.
 Instruct customer to wait at least 4 hours and drain tank again.
 The water should be discarded as it may contain some preservative/disinfectant chemicals. - 4) System should be ready to use as soon as the tank refills.
-If any objectionable taste is noticed after second tank draining, instruct customer to wait and drain tank the following day.
-Only at this time should an ice maker be turned on if one is connected to the system.
+If any objectionable taste is noticed after second tank draining, instruct customer to wait and drain tank the following day. - 5) The accessory pack contains a tee fitting to connect a refrigerator water dispenser or ice maker, if desired.
+Prior to connecting additional devices to this reverse osmosis system refer to manufacturer's recommendations to ensure that water quality and pressure are within the recommended limitations.
+If one is connected to the system, an ice maker should be turned on only AFTER the flushing procedure.